 RHFP and RHW Loan Requirements

 This section sets forth the terms applicable to RHFP and RHW loans.
-A sponsor of a project that has been awarded RHFP or RHW funds may generally choose the repayment option set forth in the CDA Rental Housing Program Loan Term Summary on the DHCD website.
+A sponsor of a project that has been awarded RHFP or RHW funds may generally choose the repayment option set forth in in Sections 3.7.2, 3.7.3, 3.7.4, 3.7.5, or 3.7.6, unless the underwriting for the project indicated that the project can bear a must-pay loan as described in Section 3.7.7.
 Sponsors must select a repayment option at application.
 In all cases, DHCD reserves the right to adjust loan terms for a particular project based on its underwriting and subsidy layering reviews.

 General Terms